timvandermeij/mobile-radio-tomography/README.md

 XBee configurator
 -----------------

-The XBee configurator is used to quickly prepare all XBee chips in the network.
-Start the configurator with `python2 xbee_configurator.py` to get started.
-You might need to adjust the settings for the `xbee_configurator` component in `settings.json`, for example to set the right port if the default port is not correct.
+The XBee configurator is used to quickly prepare all XBee sensors in the network.
+Launch the configurator with `python2 xbee_configurator.py` to get started.
+You might need to adjust the settings for the `xbee_configurator` component in `settings.json`, for example to set the right port if the default port is not correct (or use the command line options).
 After starting the tool, the instructions for configuring each sensor are displayed on the screen.
-The tool takes care of setting the PAN ID and the node ID for each sensor.
+The tool takes care of setting all required parameters.

 Vehicle mission
 ---------------